Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Ole Miss Schedule Analysis

-- The Rebels took down the Michigan Wolverines (No. 31 in our computer rankings) in a 60-49 win on November 20 -- their best win of the season.
+- The Rebels beat the Michigan Wolverines (No. 31 in our computer rankings) in a 60-49 win on November 20 -- their best victory of the season.

+- The Rebels have tied for the 10th-most Quadrant 1 wins in the nation (one).

+- Ole Miss has tied for the 20th-most Quadrant 2 victories in the nation (one), but also has tied for the 43rd-most Quadrant 2 losses (one).

 Get tickets for any college basketball game this season at Ticketmaster!